basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 ### Timeouts

-You can establish timeouts for both gets and puts, using the `peer_get_timeout` and `peer_put_timeout` settings, respectively.
+You can establish timeouts for both gets and puts using the `peer_get_timeout` and `peer_put_timeout` settings, respectively.
 Both are expressed in milliseconds and default to 60000 (i.e. 1 minute).